michael-read/Akka-Content-Based-Router/README.md

     }
   }
 ```
-The **findRoutees** method takes a map of routes, and returns a successful **Future[Boolean]** if all actor nodePaths were found.
-This is done by looping though all the configured routes, uses the resolveOne method to find the ActorRef for each route and then holds all the Futures in a mutable list of Future[Object].
+The **findRoutees** method takes a map of routes and returns a successful **Future[Boolean]** if all actor nodePaths were found.
+This is done by looping though all the configured routes using the resolveOne method to find the ActorRef for each route then holds all the Futures in a mutable list of Future[Object].
 It then wraps these Futures into a List of Future[Try] and finally filters out any failures to return the Future[Boolean].

-If you run the sample application (below) on a multi-core computer note the tight time gap between the resolutions in the console.
+If you run the sample application (below) on a multi-core computer, note the tight time gaps between the resolutions in the console.

-The content-based message router is actually an actor that routes messages received through its inbox through a ConfigurableRouterLogic object, which uses an in-memory cache to speed the transition of future messages that match the key generated from the target actor / user security group combination.
+The content-based message router is actually an actor that routes messages received through its inbox through a **ConfigurableRouterLogic** object, which uses an in-memory cache to speed the transition of future messages that match the key generated from the target actor / user security group combination.

 ###Configuration
 Primary and fail-over routers are configured in a node's configuration file.
 The following is extracted from **application.conf**: